AdaPool: Exponential Adaptive Pooling for Information-Retaining Downsampling: Methodology

-One of the key goals of downsampling is the preservation of informative features while reducing the spatial resolution of the input.
-The creation of downsampling volumes that do not fully capture the structural and feature appearances can have a negative impact on the performance.
+It is important for downsamped volumes to preserve the informative features while reducing the spatial resolution of the input.
+The creation of volumes that do not fully capture the structural and feature appearances can have a negative impact on the performance.
 An example of such loss in detail can be seen in Figure~\ref{fig:adapool_detail}.
-Average pooling will produce a decreased version of activations uniformly.
-IDWpool can improve on the activation preservation with weight values.
-But the weights are unbounded and can lead to vanishing gradients.
-Instead, using the exponent of the Dice-S\o rensen Coefficient ($e$DSCWPool) provides a balanced approach of non-zero weight values while maintaining the beneficial properties of IDW.
+Average pooling decreases the resolution of activations uniformly.
+Instead, using the exponent of the Dice-S\o rensen Coefficient ($e$DSCWPool) can improve on the activation preservation by exponentially weighting kernel values based on their similarity to their regional mean, while ensuring non-zero weights are assigned.